pgalbavy/geneos/README.md

 * `geneos install [FLAGS] [TYPE] [latest|VERSION|FILE|URL...]`
 Download and install a release archive in the `packages` directory.
 If a symbolic link for the desired base version already exists it is not updated unless the `-U` flag is given.
+  The FLAGS are:
+  * `-b BASENAME` The base name of the installation symbolic link.
+Defaults to `active_prod`
+  * `-l` Local archives only
+  * `-n` No save of downloaded archives
+  * `-H HOST` Install only on remote HOST.
+HOST must be configured
+  * `-N` Use `nexus.itrsgroup.com` for downloads.
+Only available to ITRS staff
+  * `-p` Use the `snapshots` repository and not the default `releases` with `-N` above
+  * `-V` Version filter, installs latest matching version.
+Defaults to latest available version.
+  * `-U` Update base name link to installed version
+  * `-T TYPE:VERSION` Override the component type and version numbers to allow installation from files with generic names, for example `gateway.tgz`

 * `geneos update [TYPE] [VERSION]`
 Update the component base binary symlink